MRWolves/azcopy/README.md

+# Azcopy

+azcopy.exe is needed to run the azcopy commands from the script and the path needs to be defined in the "Start-Process" command

 # AzcopySync

 AzcopySync will connect to the directed blob storage account and sync all files from it to the chosen localpath.